Combining Cross Entropy and MADS methods for inequality constrained global optimization: Computational experiments

 These results are analysed by series of problems: \begin{itemize} \item On the unconstrained problems (see Figure \ref{unconstrained}), no algorithm really stands out regardless of the value of $\tau$, it is difficult to choose one hyper-parameter rather than another one even if the couple $N_e= 4$ and $N_s = 2n$ appears to be more efficient. \item On the constrained problems (see Figure \ref{constrained}), there are different behaviors according to the value of $\tau$.
 For $\tau = 10^{-3}$, no algorithm appears to be dominant.
 However, for $\tau = 10^{-5}$, it happens that greater are the values of $N_s$ and $N_e$, higher is the percentage of problems solved finally.
-That can be explained because great $N_s$ and $N_e$ allow a better exploration of the space, and so a more precise result at the end. \item Finally (see Figure \ref{big}), on the large test problems,and for small values of the tolerance $\tau$ the CE-\mads is outperformed by the \mads algorithm with default values.
+That can be explained because great $N_s$ and $N_e$ allow a better exploration of the space, and so a more precise result at the end. \item Finally (see Figure \ref{big}), on the large test problems, and for small values of the tolerance $\tau$ the CE-\mads is outperformed by the \mads algorithm with default values.
 It seems that the CE method is not useful for problems with a large number of variables. \end{itemize}

+Second, $N_e$ and $N_s$ are fixed to $4$ and $2n$ repectively Then, the five following CE-\mads setup of hyper-parameters are compared: $\alpha \in \{ 0.5, 0.6, 0.7, 0.8, 0.9 \}$.
+Data profiles are presented on Figure \ref{unconstrained_alpha}, \ref{constrained_alpha} with different values of the tolerance $\tau$.
+The tests are not run on the problem with large dimension given the poor performance of CE-\mads on this kind of problems.
+The results show that none $\alpha$ value outperformed the other ones in any runs of tests.
+Inspection of the logs of the hyper-parameter calibration reveals the two following observations:

-Inspection of the logs of the hyper-parameter calibration reveals the two following observations: \begin{itemize} \item The CE-\mads performance is not very sensitive to the hyper-parameter values.
-This allows to avoid some calibration experiments before applying the algorithm on a new test problem. \item For problems with a large number of variables, our tests suggest to avoid using of the CE-\search.
+\begin{itemize} \item The CE-\mads performance is not very sensitive to the hyper-parameter values.
+This allows to avoid some calibration experiments before applying the algorithm on a new test problem.
+This is particularly interesting in an engineering context. \item For problems with a large number of variables, our tests suggest to avoid using of the CE-\search.
 Nevertheless, this point has not been confirmed on real engineering problems given that we do not have access to engineering test problems with large dimension. \end{itemize}

-In the remainder of the paper, the CE-\search values are set to $N_e = 4$ and $N_s = 2n$ as they often perform well.
+In the remainder of the paper, the CE-\search values are set to $\alpha = 0.7$, $N_e = 4$ and $N_s = 2n$ as they often perform well.